-The aspiration for the site is that it should provide a sustainable mixed residential development which integrates with the landscape, creating a sheltered environment for new houses.
+The aspiration for the site is that it should provide a high quality, sustainable mixed residential development, integrated with existing recent developments and playing a positive role in the wider landscape.
+Landscape integration and the provision of a sheltered environment for new houses on what is a relatively exposed site are key issues.